 The Company's strategy is to fully develop global markets for FC2 for both contraception and STI prevention, including HIV/AIDS.
-Since the introduction of its first generation product, FC1, the Company has developed contacts and relationships with global public health sector organizations such as WHO, the United Nations Population Fund (UNFPA), the United States Agency for International Development (USAID), the Joint United Nations Programme on HIV/AIDS (UNAIDS), country-specific health ministries and non-governmental organizations (NGOs), and commercial partners in various countries.
-The Company has representatives in various locations around the world to provide technical support and assist with its customers' prevention and family planning programs.
-The Company has also announced new initiatives to increase its investment in sales and marketing activities.
-As part of these new initiatives, the Company appointed an Executive Vice President of New Business Development in July 2014, who will be building a small team of sales professionals to implement the FC2 growth strategy.
+Since the introduction of its first generation product, FC1, the Company has developed contacts and relationships with global public health sector organizations such as WHO, United Nations Population Fund ('UNFPA''), United States Agency for International Development ("USAID"), through its facilitator, John Snow, Inc., the United Nations Joint Programme on HIV/AIDS ("UNAIDS"), country-specific health ministries and non-governmental organizations ('NGOs''), and commercial partners in various countries.
+The Company has representatives in various locations around the world to provide technical sales support and assist with its customers' prevention and family planning programs.

+In July 2014, the Company announced a new growth strategy with two key elements.
+The first element seeks to accelerate demand for FC2 by strengthening key customer relationships and creating greater awareness of FC2 in our current markets through more effective sales and marketing efforts.
+A portion of our training and education resources have been redeployed to support the sales and marketing activities, and the Company is also examining the potential for FC2 in the U.S. consumer market.
+The Company appointed a new executive in July 2014, who has responsibility for directing resources to implement the FC2 growth strategy.
 The Company remains strongly committed to realizing the market potential for FC2, both in the global public sector and potentially as a consumer product in developed countries, and believes that increased spending on sales and marketing activities will accelerate and grow global demand for FC2.
-Additionally, the Company will pursue the acquisition of a new product, technology and/or business that is complementary to FC2 in market segment, product category or channel presence.
+The second element of the Company's new growth strategy involves product diversification.
+The Company is actively evaluating the potential acquisition of additional products, technologies and businesses that are complementary to FC2 in terms of market segment, product category and/or channel presence.